Existence of traveling waves for a nonlocal monostable equation: an abstract approach

 {\bf Abstract} \ We consider the nonlocal analogue of the Fisher-KPP equation

 where $\mu$ is a Borel-measure on $\mathbb R$ with $\mu(\mathbb R)=1$ and $f$ satisfies $f(0)=f(1)=0$ and $f>0$ in $(0,1)$.
-We do not assume that $\mu$ is absolutely continuous.
 The equation may have a standing wave solution (a traveling wave solution with speed $0$) whose profile is a monotone but discontinuous function.
 We show that there is a constant $c_*$ such that it has a traveling wave solution with monotone profile and speed $c$ when $c\geq c_*$ while no periodic traveling wave solution with average speed $c$ when $c<c_*$.
-In order to prove it, we modify a recursive method for abstract monotone discrete dynamical systems by Weinberger.
-We note that the monotone semiflow generated by the equation does not have compactness with respect to the compact-open topology.
+In order to prove it, we modify an abstract method for monotone semiflows by Weinberger.
+We note that the semiflow generated by the equation does not have compactness with respect to the compact-open topology.
+At the end of this paper, we propose a discrete Schrodinger model that describes the measurement process.